torsteins/inf102f18-mandatory1/README.md

  * The answer to non-code questions should be contained in a single pdf named `String.format("%s.pdf", yourid)` where *yourid* is your UiB SEBRA account id handle (for example, if your UiB id is *abc123*, you should name the file `abc123.pdf`).
-The file should reside in the top level folder of your maven project (that's the same folder as this README.md).
+The file should reside in the ~~main~~ top level folder of your maven project (that's the same folder as this README.md).

 #### Code answers